 Comparing Energy Plans: Fixed-Rate vs. Variable-Rate

 When shopping for electricity plans in a deregulated market, you’ll typically encounter two main pricing structures: fixed-rate and variable-rate plans.
-Understanding the differences between these options can help you make an informed decision that aligns with your energy needs and budget.

 Fixed-Rate Plans

-A fixed-rate electricity plan locks in your rate for a predetermined period, usually ranging from 6 to 24 months.
+A fixed-rate electricity plan locks in your rate for a predetermined period, typically ranging from six to 24 months.
 This provides price stability and predictability, as your rate will not fluctuate during the contract term.
-Fixed-rate plans can be particularly beneficial when electricity prices are volatile, as they protect you from sudden spikes in the market.

 However, fixed-rate plans may not always offer the lowest possible rate at any given time.
 If energy prices drop significantly during your contract term, you may miss out on taking advantage of those lower rates.